 Glasgow, Scotland.
 Yep, that’s right, or at least most believe that to be the case.
-Rumor has it, sometime in the 1960s, Pakistani chef, Ali Ahmed Aslam, the chef at Shish Mahal restaurant made Tandoori chicken too dry and a customer sent it back, so he mixed it up with tomato soup, cream, and additional spices.
+Rumor has it that sometime in the 1960s, Pakistani chef Ali Ahmed Aslam, the chef at Shish Mahal restaurant, made Tandoori chicken too dry, and a customer sent it back, so he mixed it up with tomato soup, cream, and additional spices.
 And chicken tikka masala was born.

 - Bone-in chicken (traditionally)

 Chicken Tikka Masala:

 - Boneless Chicken